-Allison R. Schulman MD, MPHAssistant Professor of Medicine and Surgery and Director of Bariatric Endoscopy, University of Michigan, Ann Arbor, Michigan
+Allison R. Schulman MD, MPH, FASGEAssociate Professor of Medicine and Surgery; Director of Bariatric Endoscopy, University of Michigan, Ann Arbor, Michigan

 Dr. Schulman's research has focused on endoscopic management of obesity.
 She is specifically interested in management of complications following bariatric surgery, primary endoscopic therapy for obesity, and innovation and device development in endoscopy.
 She also has interests in interventional hepatology, and EUS/ERCP.

 - Apollo Endosurgery - Consultant

 - GI Dynamics - Research/Grant funding

 - Endoscopic Sleeve Gastroplasty for Treating Patients With Class 1 and 2 Obesity

 - Endoscopic Gastric Plication to Treat Weight Regain After Roux-en-Y Gastric Bypass

 - Endoscopic vs Surgical Gastrojejunal Revision for Weight Regain in Roux-en-Y Gastric Bypass Patients

 - Hydrothermal Duodenal Mucosal Resurfacing Safety and Efficacy in Patients With Type 2 Diabetes